raei-2748/hirm-research/README.md

-## SISC: Structural Stress-Invariant Control
+## SISC: Structural Invariant Stress Control

 Planning to rename from HIRM to SISC for future extensions